chisness/chisness.github.io/_posts/2019-04-25-artificial-intelligence-poker-tutorial.md

 After the human poker boom, computers also started getting in on the poker action.
 Researchers began to study solving Texas Hold’em games in 2003, and since 2006, there has been an Annual Computer Poker Competition (ACPC) at the AAAI Conference on Artificial Intelligence in which poker agents compete against each other in a variety of poker formats.
 In early 2017, for the first time, a NLHE poker agent defeated and is considered superior to top poker players in the world in 1v1 games.

 ### Basic Rules
-Poker is a card game that, in its standard forms, uses a deck of 52 cards composed of four suits (Clubs :clubs:, Diamonds :diamonds:, Hearts :heart:, and Spades :spades:) and 13 ranks (Two through Ten, Jack, Queen, King, and Ace).
+Poker is a card game that, in its standard forms, uses a deck of 52 cards composed of four suits (Clubs :clubs:, Diamonds :diamonds:, Hearts :heart:, and Spades ::spades::) and 13 ranks (Two through Ten, Jack, Queen, King, and Ace).
 A dealer button rotates around the table indicating who is the “dealer”.
 This is decided at random for the first hand and rotates clockwise after that.
 All actions begin to the left of the hand’s current dealer player.

 We will focus on two player games and ignore any fees (also known as rake) such that the games will be zero-sum (all money won by one player is lost by the other).
 The two players play a match of independent games, also called hands, while alternating who is the dealer.